-Perhaps dozens of Azeris died in the battles, including a major-general, colonel, and two majors.
+Perhaps dozens of Azeris died in the battles, including a major-general, a colonel, and two majors.
 Armenia reported far fewer deaths and captured a new defensive position, even though Azerbaijan possesses a bigger arsenal, quadruple the GDP, and more than triple Armenia’s population.

 Azerbaijan attacked Armenia’s northeastern border and has done so before.
 Typically, though, Azerbaijan attacks Artsakh (Karabagh), the de facto-independent Armenian-majority region that voted some thirty years ago for freedom from Azerbaijan, which rejects that vote.